 We must remember that the healing process in each patient is different since no skin is the same.
 In addition, the healing will depend on the surgical wound, the age of the patient, and genetic factors.
 Many causes can accelerate or delay healing.

 Therefore, in this blog, you will discover in more detail how to care for your wound and scar during the post-op period.
 Also, you will learn to identify the signs that will tell you if the scar is healing correctly, as well as some tips and recommendations.
-But first, let’s see how the skin should start to heal after plastic surgery.
+But first, let’s see how the skin should start to heal after plastic surgery in Mexico.

 Scars are an essential part of the healing process.
 They start to form after surgery, where incisions are made.
 Be aware that generally, after surgery, the scar will be red, swollen, or numb.
 If so, don’t worry; it is part of the normal healing process.